 What are the next steps?

-Next week, we dive deeper into summer scouting for late fall success.
-I know this might be a huge tease, but the second part of the article has a lot of gems!
+Next, we dive deeper into summer scouting for late fall success.
 I’m getting long-winded and need to cut this one short.
 Hope you enjoyed part one!
 You can check out part two of this series through the link below: